 Business intelligence, though much more accessible than just a few years ago, is a science unto itself with unique nomenclature, systems, and best practices.

 Below are the essential elements of a stable business intelligence system.
 You don’t need technical mastery of the following, but a basic knowledge will help you start harnessing one of your most valuable (and un-mined) assets--your data.

 How Successful Private Equity Companies Create Business Intelligence Strategies

-The fact that businesses are blind without accurate data instruments from which they can make confident decisions leads 67 percent of North American businesses to be interested in using advanced analytics to improve business operations.
+The fact that businesses are blind without accurate data instruments leads 67 percent of North American businesses to be interested in using advanced analytics to improve business operations.

 The PE industry, though sometimes slow to change, is starting to embrace the tools that convert data into action and intelligence.
 Without needing a team of data gurus, and with minimal investment, companies now have the ability to quickly zero in on the metrics that most influence progress, and make those metrics easily consumable for those who can most affect outcomes.